RettBehrens/brews-cruise/readme.md

-BrewsCruise will be a full-stack app.
-Users will be able to see a map of hot springs across Colorado, click on an instance and see nearby breweries.. for obvious important reasons.
+BrewsCruise will be an Angular app.
+Users will be able to see a list of hot springs across Colorado, click on an instance and see nearby breweries.. for obvious important reasons.

-In addition, users can add instances to the map that aren't already listed.
+In addition, users can add instances to the list that aren't already included.

 This app will be built on Angular.

-This app will use a database.
-Probably Firebase.

 This app currently uses in memory web api and in memory data service to mock api and database functionality.